ebird/ebirdst/docs/reference/load_regional_stats.md

 - `total_pop_percent`: proportion of the seasonal modeled population falling within the region.

+- `continent_pop_percent`: proportion of the seasonal modeled population for the continent (identified by `continent_name`) falling within the region.

 - `max_week`: the week of the year with the highest proportion of the modeled population falling within the region.